 Lifting weights can lower your appetite during calorie restrictions

-One thing that I noticed when doing calorie deficit for a long period of time, my appetite and hunger went thru the roof.
-Two things that helped me reduce my appetite were:
+One thing that I noticed when doing calorie deficit for a long period of time, my appetite and hunger went through the roof.
+Two things that helped me reduce my appetite were, lifting weights and wearing a weighted vest all day.

 Also lifting while being in a calorie deficit will lower your cravings for sweets.